mantidproject/documents/Design/VATES/VSI_PV431_Integration_Issues.md

 #### Default view issue

 Found my Andrei "Selected a splatter plot for a histo workspace.
 Defaulted to standard view."
 [3](#Mantid)

+#### View Settings 2

+Found by Andrei: "In VSI, when I go to View->Settings, the settings dialog has the same menus as MantidPlot.
+I can start my planning tool from there".
+This issue seems to only exist on Ubuntu and OSX.
+[1] (#ParaView)

 ### Who is working on what?
 [Drag and Drop](#drag-and-drop): Anton